DrSneus/Video-Game-Completionist-Calculator/README.md

 * Can gather Steam achievement information given a game's id
 * Can gather How Long To Beat information given a game's id
 * Add functionality for Co-op games
-* GUI has been made for easier use
+* A GUI has been made for easier use